-The Microsoft Azure Security Response in the Cloud white paper further details how Microsoft investigates, manages, and responds to security incidents within Azure.
+The Azure for secure worldwide public sector cloud adoption topic details how Microsoft investigates, manages, and responds to security incidents within Azure.

 The detection processes used by Microsoft Azure are designed to discover events that risk the confidentiality, integrity, and availability of Azure services.
 Several events can trigger an investigation: